*

 North Berwick Factfile

-FRED McLEOD was born on 25th April 1882 at Edington's Cottage situated behind the County Hotel in Kirk Ports.
-His father Neil McLeod came from Portree in Skye, and his mother Marion Whigham from Bolton in East Lothian.
+McLeod was born on 25th April 1882 in Peter Edington's Cottage situated behind the County Hotel in Kirk Ports, North Berwick.
+His father Neil McLeod from the village of Duirinish, Isle of Skye, Inverness-shire and his mother Marion Whigham was from Bolton in East Lothian.

-His father, a Chelsea Pensioner was employed as manager of the Temperance Cafe in the Dalrymple Buildings, (now 88 High Street).
+His father served with the 79th Regiment of Foot (Cameron Highlanders).
+He was a Chelsea Pensioner and was later employed as manager of the Temperance Cafe in the Dalrymple Buildings, (now 88 High Street).
 He was also a golf caddie and for many years organised the ginger beer tent, situated beside the eighth green on the West Links, North Berwick.

 McLeod took part in an Anglo-American match at Wentworth in 1926 which developed into the Ryder Cup.

-According to the Caddie Master's records, Fred McLeod was registered as caddie No.95 on 29th April 1891, at the remarkable age of 10 years.
-His brother Bertie was also a caddie and his older brother Patrick was a licensed professional on the West Links in 1903.
+The Caddie Master's records list Fred McLeod as being registered as caddie No.95 on 11th May 1896.
+His cousin Bertie was also a caddie and his older brother Patrick, a member of the Masonic Golf Club was a licensed professional on the West Links in 1903.
 At the age of fourteen Fred was employed as a postman in the General Post Office at the foot of the stair at 96 High Street.

 In 1899, he joined Bass Rock Golf Club, founded in 1873 for artisan golfers.
 McLeod was selected to represent the club in the Wemyss Country Cup in 1900, 1901, 1902.
 This was a four-man team event, open to all clubs in East Lothian, which is now recognised as the oldest foursome competition in the world.